 You will need to update your devices with the new certificate after this update.
 This affects everyone in the University who uses eduroam.

 The digital certificate is a way of identifying the network and is an important part of our network security.

 Digital certificates have an expiration date to ensure that the information contained within them is kept up to date.
 The current certificate has expired and needs to be replaced with a new one.

-If you experience problems connecting to eduroam we recommend that you connect to ‘WiFi setup – University of Leeds’.
+If you experience problems connecting to eduroam we recommend that you connect to the network called ‘WiFi setup – University of Leeds’.

-If your device does not automatically connect to the configuration tool, please go to this URL directly via your browser: https://cloud.securew2.com/public/26856/Groups/eduroam_group/
+If your device does not automatically connect to the configuration tool, please visit our dedicated webpage to help you connect in your browser.

-Sometimes it may be necessary to remove the existing wireless connection first before the certificate updates.
+Sometimes it may be necessary to forget the existing eduroam connection first before the certificate updates.

-If you are a University member working on eduroam at another institution you will still be required to accept the new digital certificate and you should follow the advice to connect to https://cloud.securew2.com/public/26856/Groups/eduroam_group/
+If you are working on eduroam at another institution, you will still be required to accept the new digital certificate.